 If you have worked with me before, you know that I am a fan of mobility exercises and it can be extremely beneficial for the right person but like most things, people have taken it to the extremes.
 Mobility is the flavor of the year and it seems like mobility work can fix all of life’s issues.
 If you’re tight, mobility will loosen you up.
-If you’re sore, mobility will alleviate the pain. if you have some relationship problems, mobility will fix it.
+If you’re sore, mobility will alleviate the pain.
+If you have some relationship problems, mobility will fix them.

 There is a time and a place for everything, so throughout this article, I’ll take you through:

 - What “tightness” is and how our approach to reducing “tightness” isn’t black and white

 - Beighton laxity test to determine if you need more mobility or stability work

 - Mobility interventions to increase range through ankles, hips, and thoracic to improve your posture, and performance in the gym

 First up, we’ll dive into the discussion with what “tightness” is, and how your approach to reducing “tightness” should not be generic.